Zehelein/pg-transactional-outbox/lib/README.md

 ## Listener restart time strategy

 When the inbox or outbox listener fails due to an error it is restarted.
-The `listenerRestartTimeStrategy` is used to define how long it should wait before it attempts to start again based on the caught error.
+The `listenerRestartStrategy` is used to define how long it should wait before it attempts to start again.
+It allows you to decide (based on the error) to log or track the caught error.

-The `defaultListenerRestartTimeStrategy` checks if the error message is a PostgreSQL error telling that the replication slot is in use.
-If this is the case it will wait for the configured `restartDelaySlotInUse` (default: 10sec) time and otherwise for the configured `restartDelay` (default: 250ms) one.
+The `defaultListenerRestartStrategy` checks if the error message is a PostgreSQL error.
+If the PostgreSQL error is about the replication slot being in use, it logs a trace entry and waits for the configured `restartDelaySlotInUse` (default: 10sec) time.
+Otherwise, it logs an error entry and waits for the configured `restartDelay` (default: 250ms).

+The `defaultListenerAndSlotRestartStrategy` uses the same logic as the `defaultListenerRestartStrategy`.
+In addition, it checks if a PostgreSQL error is about the replication slot not existing (e.g. after a DB failover).
+Then it tries to create the replication slot with the connection details of the replication user slot and waits for the configured `restartDelay` (default:
+250ms) to restart the listener.

 # Testing